 When buying miles with a 50% bonus, you’d be paying $550 for 20,000 Mileage Plan miles.
 That’s enough miles to fly Business Class between any two European cities, with a stop in Helsinki.
 You would also need to pay any taxes applicable when redeeming the miles, but there are no fuel surcharges when redeeming Mileage Plan miles for Finnair flights.
 For intra-Europe travel, buying Alaskan miles almost always works out significantly cheaper than paying for the same flights in Business – especially for longer flights.

-Note that Finnair operates a Euro-Business product on most of its intra-Europe flights.
+On Finnair Business class flights within Europe, the airline operates a standard Euro-Business product.
 This setup basically means you get an Economy seat with a blocked middle seat.
 But you do receive Business class meals and service, as well as other niceties on the ground like lounge access.
 An exception is one daily Helsinki-London flight which uses an Airbus A350-900 with lie-flat Business seats.

 Adding a Helsinki stopover